Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Modify Their Design

 Applying underglaze at the greenware stage allows artists to modify their designs early in the creation process.
-You can blend the underglaze when the clay is in the Plastic (workable) Stage to create effects like marbling or the Sgraffito technique when the clay is in the Leather Hard Stage.
+You can blend underglaze when the clay is in the Plastic (workable) Stage to create effects like marbling or the Sgraffito technique when the clay is in the Leather Hard Stage.

 Durability of Design

-Disadvantages of Applying underglaze on greenware?
+Disadvantages of Applying Underglaze on Greenware?

 When applying underglaze on greenware, there are a few disadvantages to consider: